In this article, you will learn

 - which Operations are available in Automation, and

-- what these Operations are used for.
+- what these Operations can be used for.

 1. Introduction

-Operations form the basis for the automated processing of print data in the application $PRODUCT_NAME_WORKFLOW.
-They define individual processing steps that can be applied to a Print Item, an Imposition, or a Production Job, thereby enabling a structured, traceable, and repeatable preparation of print data through to final output.
+Operations form the basis for the automated processing of print data in the $PRODUCT_NAME_WORKFLOW.
+They define individual processing steps that can be applied to a Print Item, an Imposition, or a Production Job, thereby enabling structured, traceable, and repeatable preparation of print data through to final output.

 2. List of Operations